camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 # Building a DMN Engine

 To build a new DMN engine, create a DMN engine configuration.
-Configure it if needed and than build a new DMN engine from it.
+Configure it as needed and than build a new DMN engine from it.

 ```java
 // create default DMN engine configuration